mauchede/example-api-platform-admin/README.md

 # README

-Example of bootstrapped `api-platform/admin` project.
+Example of upload with `api-platform/admin`.

-## Installation

 ### Development environment